 Students in Hopkins’ group are exposed to a variety of experimental and theoretical techniques, and learn to think about problems from a variety of perspectives.
-Electron paramagnetic resonance, gel electrophoresis, and automated solid phase synthesis are as likely to be used as the think layer chromatography plate or infrared spectrometer of classical organic chemistry.
+Electron paramagnetic resonance, gel electrophoresis, and automated solid phase synthesis are as likely to be used as the thin layer chromatography plate or infrared spectrometer of classical organic chemistry.
 It is no coincidence that so many organic chemists are exploring biological problems: it is a field of great excitement!

 "A Mechlorethamine-Induced Interstrand Cross-Link Bends Duplex DNA.", S. M. Rin, P. B. Hopkins, Biochemistry, 34 1439 (1995).

 "Monitoring DNA Dynamics Using Spin-Labels With Different Independent Mobilities.", E. J. Hustedt, J. J. Kirchner, A. Spaltenstein, P. B. Hopkins and B. H. Robinson, Biochemistry, 34 4369 (1995).

 "FR66979 Requires Reductive Activation to Cross-Link DNA Efficiently.", H. Huang, S. R. Rajski, R. M. Williams, and P. B. Hopkins, Tetrahedron Lett., 35 9669 (1995).